Jump To:

 * Results are in units of nanograms per liter (ng/l), which is equivalent to parts per trillion (ppt)

-We are not unique in this regard and we share the same challenge as many other drinking water utilities throughout the United States.
-We are currently pilot testing various advanced treatment technologies to evaluate how effective they are at removing PFAS compounds.
-As we learn more about potential future PFAS water quality standards, we will be ready to take action to modify our treatment systems as needed to meet any new regulations.
+Since low levels of PFAS are common throughout the environment, we share the same challenge as many other drinking water utilities throughout the United States.
+In response, Raleigh Water staff have been optimizing our current treatment systems to improve PFAS removal and we are also evaluating new treatment technologies for potential installation in the future.
 We will also look to better understand possible upstream sources of PFAS in our water supply watersheds through continued sampling and will work to limit these sources whenever possible.